-"The compelling history of the Freer house, Charles L. Freer, the art collection and the architecture is a significant part of Detroit's history.
+"The compelling history of the Freer House, Charles L. Freer, the art collection, and the architecture are significant parts of Detroit's history.
 Yet it's a hidden history at the Freer House, and it is exciting to share with people.
-I am fortunate to have learned about the Freer House from some of the nation's experts, and I am always learning more, from different perspectives."
+I am fortunate to have learned about the Freer House from some of the nation's experts, and I am always learning more from different perspectives."

 Walter J. Szymborski

 Occupation: Customer Service Representative I, ISMG Servicing, Team I Blue Cross Blue Shield of Michigan